jeffkim1118/React-Recipe-Application/README.md

 ## Installation

-//First enter this into your console and press enter:
+First enter this into your console and press enter:
 ```
 $ npm install
 ```